ARTFL-Project/PhiloLogic4/INSTALLING.rst

 Installing library's `Python` binding system-wide
 -------------------------------------------------

-Once `libphilo` is installed, we need install its `Python` bindings.
+Once `libphilo` is installed, we need to install its `Python` bindings.
 Once again, this step requires administrator privileges.
 Installing bindings is reached by calling ``setup.py``: